apache/mxnet/docs/faq/tensor_inspector_tutorial.md

 ## Introduction

 When developing new operators, developers need to deal with tensor objects extensively.
 This new utility, Tensor Inspector, mainly aims to help developers debug by providing unified interfaces to print, check, and dump the tensor value.
-To developers' convenience, This utility works for all the three data types: Tensors, TBlobs, and NDArrays.
+To developers' convenience, this utility works for all the three data types: Tensors, TBlobs, and NDArrays.
 Also, it supports both CPU and GPU tensors.

 ## Usage

-This utility locates in `src/common/tensor_inspector.h`.
+This utility is located in `src/common/tensor_inspector.h`.
 To use it in any operator code, just include `tensor_inspector`, construct an `TensorInspector` object, and call the APIs on that object.
 You can run any script that uses the operator you just modified then.

 The screenshot below shows a sample usage in `src/operator/nn/convolution-inl.h`.